yimuchen/yimuchen.pages/src/routes/posts/2024-04-18-MigrateSvelte.md

-Additionally, I'm also not a fan of how "variables" are handled in Jekyll using YAML, meaning that aside from HTML/CSS/JavaScript files, and the content markdown files, I also need to keep track of additional file, that has yet another format.
+Additionally, I'm also not a fan of how "variables" are handled in Jekyll using YAML, meaning that aside from HTML/CSS/JavaScript files, and the content markdown files, I also need to keep track of additional "data" file, that has yet another format.
 The flexibility of JavaScript frameworks, is that the parsing of markdown files can technically be handled anywhere if I want to specify, meaning that the handling of "data" can be done easily with markdown files with injected metadata.

 [ghpages]: https://pages.github.com/
 [jekyll]: https://jekyllrb.com/